Wristing/FuzionCfgs/README.md

 # FuzionCfgs

 Here are my [Fuzion](https://github.com/LWSS/Fuzion) Configs.
 [Nades](https://github.com/Wristing/FuzionNadeCfgs/)
+Don't bother with the names, I just use random words when creating the configs.
+Usually they mean the color of the skins loadout.
+Some are more to closet cheating then others.
+Overall almost all of them have the same settings.

 # Installation
 1. Click `Clone or Download`, `Download ZIP`
 2. Open ZIP